-3.1 Authorization, Information and Documents Required for a Burial, or Scattering of Cremated Remains

-For each burial or entombment of human remains, or each scattering of cremated human remains, the Purchaser or Rights Holder(s) must enter into a contract, providing such information as may be required by the Cemetery for the completion of the contract.
+3.1 Authorization, Information and Documents Required for a Burial, or Scattering of Cremated Remains: For each Burial or Entombment of human remains, or each Scattering of cremated human remains, the Purchaser or Rights Holder must enter into a Contract, providing such information as may be required by the Cemetery for the completion of the Contract.

-Written Permission of Interment Rights Holder(s): Interment Rights Holder(s) may be required to visit the Cemetery office and provide identification and written direction and authorization prior to a burial, scattering, or entombment taking place.
-Should the Interment Rights Holder(s) be the deceased, direction must be provided in writing by the next-of-kin or estate executor.
+Written Permission of Interment Rights Holder: Interment Rights Holder(s) may be required to visit the Cemetery office and provide written direction and authorization prior to a Burial, Scattering, or Entombment taking place.
+Should the Interment Rights Holder be the deceased, direction must be provided in writing by the next of kin or estate executor.

-Proof of Registration of Death: A burial permit issued by the Registrar General or equivalent document showing that the death has been registered must be provided to the Cemetery office on the day of the burial.
-A Certificate of Cremation must be submitted to the Cemetery office before a burial or scattering of cremated remains may take place.
+Proof of Registration of Death: A Burial permit issued by the Registrar General or equivalent document showing that the death has been registered must be provided to the Cemetery office on the day of the Burial.
+A Certificate of Cremation must be submitted to the Cemetery office before a Burial or Scattering of cremated remains may take place.

-Information Required: For each burial or entombment of human remains, or each scattering of cremated human remains, the Purchaser or Interment Rights Holder(s) must enter into a Cemetery Sales Contract, providing such information as may be required by the Cemetery for the completion of the Sales Contract, and the public register, in accordance with provincial legislation.
+Information Required: For each Burial or Entombment of human remains, or each Scattering of cremated human remains, the Purchaser or Rights Holder must enter into a Cemetery Sales Contract, providing such information as may be required by the Cemetery for the completion of the Sales Contract, and the public register, in accordance with provincial legislation.

-Payment: Payment must be made to the Cemetery before a burial may take place.
+Payment: Payment must be made to the Cemetery before a Burial may take place.

-Authorization of Social Services Agency: Written instruction from a social services administrator must be submitted to the Cemetery office before a burial assisted by a Social Services Agency may take place.
+Authorization of Social Services Agency: Written instruction from a social services administrator must be submitted to the Cemetery office before a Burial assisted by a Social Services Agency may take place.